Skip to content

 Most of the physical processes in the simulation can be well represented by an instantaneous model.
 For example, the PV production primarily depends on the instantaneous irradiance.
 Therefore, the minutes within an hour can be rearranged without too much impact.

-A counterexample is the temperature of the modules, which due to thermal inertia effects, should depend on previous time steps.
-However, in terms of PV production, temperature is secondary to the irradiance dependence.
+A counterexample is the temperature of the modules, which, due to thermal inertia effects, should depend on previous time steps.
+However, in terms of PV production, the effect of temperature is secondary to that of irradiance.

 Approximation

-Once the minutes have been reordered, it is possible to approximate the missed clipping loss by various means.
-We choose to represent the irradiance reordered evolution with two linear segments (in green in the figure below), above and below the average irradiance (horizontal black line).
+Once the minutes have been reordered, it is possible to approximate the missing clipping loss by various means.
+We choose to represent the reordered irradiance evolution with two linear segments (in green in the figure below), above and below the average irradiance (horizontal black line).

 Reordered minutes and clipping

-The clipping threshold (red line) can then be applied on the approximated sub-hourly irradiance reordered evolution.
-This allows to simply approximate the clipping correction.
+The clipping threshold (red line) can then be applied to the approximated, reordered sub-hourly irradiance evolution.
+This makes it possible to simply approximate the clipping correction.

-The minimum information to be stored at each hour is, therefore, the maximum GHI irradiance, the minimum GHI irradiance, and the number of minutes above or below the threshold.
+The minimum information to be stored at each hour is, therefore, the maximum GHI, the minimum GHI, and the number of minutes above or below the threshold.

-While the approximation for each hour may be rudimentary, it is more solid on the scale of a full simulation.
-The mean bias error in the clipping loss evaluation is indeed strongly suppressed.
+While the approximation for each hour may be rudimentary, it is more robust at the scale of a full simulation.
+The mean bias error in the clipping loss evaluation is indeed strongly reduced.
 In the figure below, we compare the clipping evaluation without correction (top) to the one with correction (bottom).

 Clipping correction comparison